 Finally our local housing market is becoming less insane.
 Far from normal, but less insane is progress.
 And the June numbers, available one month from today, will confirm that.

-Here's a primer on how to read and interpret what is shown in the infographic above (all data for single family homes only):
+Here's a primer on how to read and interpret what is shown in the infographic above (all data for single family homes):

-ACTIVE INVENTORY: number of available single family homes for sale.
-For the Tri-County area (in essence the MSA or Metropolitan Statistical Area described above), this number should be north of 14k or 15k.
+ACTIVE INVENTORY: means number of single family homes for sale.
+In the Tri-County area (in essence the MSA or Metropolitan Statistical Area described above), this number should be north of 14k or 15k.
 But then, I didn't say we're back to normal, did I?
-At least the number is going up, caused by (A) rising mortgage rates and (B) FOMO - Fear Of Missing Out.
+At least the number is going up, caused among other reasons by rising mortgage rates and FOMO - Fear Of Missing Out.

-Those mortgage rates – and lack of reasonably priced inventory – caused a major drop in residnetial mortgage applications: in May: minus 32% compared to the same time last year.
-In turn that got sellers nervous, rushing to market hoping to jump on the gravy train before it leaves the station.
+Those mortgage rates – and lack of reasonably priced inventory – caused a major drop in residential mortgage application: minus 32% compared to the same time last year.
+That in turn got sellers nervous, rushing to hop on the gravy train before it leaves the station.
 But, as I told a very nice prospective client from Hollywood who gets nudged by a neighbour to sell: if you don't move out of state, you have no business of selling.
-Even downgrading could cost you the same, but lesser quality housing.
+Even downgrading could cost the same, but with lesser quality housing.

-PENDING INVENTORY: what's in contract but hasn't closed yet.
+PENDING INVENTORY: properties in contract which haven't closed yet.
 Average time from signing to closing is at least three weeks for cash purchases, and easily double that with a mortgage.
-So that number will likely not head north for at least another one or tow months.
+That number will likely not head north for at least another one or two months.

 CLOSED SALES: fewer homes for sale of course results in fewer closings.
 If pending numbers will take a month or two to stabilise if not go up, closings will take even longer.

-As an analogy, think of the turning radius of ships: a tug boat is nimble, a small freighter much less so, while a super tanker the size of the Exxon Valdez needs approx. a mile, rudder hard over.
+As an analogy, think of the turning radius of ships: a tug boat is nimble, a small freighter much less so, while a super tanker the size of the Exxon Valdez needs at least a mile to turn, rudder hard over.

 MEDIAN TIME TO CONTRACT: This is an interesting statistic we in the business call DoM or Days on Market.
 It means what it says: how many days was the property active until it went pending.
-11 is insanely fast, and I picked median on purpose, as average would have way too many outliers, as it would with Sale Price.
+11 days is insanely fast, and I chose median on purpose, as average would have way too many outliers.
 Pre-covid, the number was typically in the 30s.

-MEDIAN % OF LIST PRICE: How much of what they were asking did the sellers get?
-In an overheated market as we had for the last 20 or so months, the median reached 100% in summer last year, dipped and now is at 100% again since February.
-It means there were plenty of properties selling for over list price - good for sellers if they moved away - but you will see that number go down very soon.
-Typical is between 95% and 97% median, meaning buyers negotiated between 3% and 5% off asking.
-As always, desirable homes were and will have to discount less, while oddballs have to swallow a bitter pill.
+MEDIAN % OF LIST PRICE: How much of what they were asking did the sellers actually get?
+In an overheated market as we had for the last 20 or so months, the median reached 100% in summer last year, dipped a bit and now is at 100% again since February.
+It means there were plenty of properties selling above list price - good for sellers if they moved away - however you will see that number decrease very soon.
+Typical is between 95% and 97%, meaning buyers negotiated between 3% and 5% off asking.
+As always, desirable homes have to be discounted less, while oddballs have to swallow the bitter pill (or "swallow the toad", as we say in German).
 Remember: it's not the seller who dictates the price, it's the plethora or absence of buyers who make the market.

 MEDIAN SALE PRICE: just what it says, the median of all 4,096 SFH sold in May.
-Two important items for you to frame the date: a healthy annual appreciation in a normal market in Florida hovers between 4% and 6% median.
+Important for you to frame the data: a healthy annual appreciation in a normal market in Florida hovers between 4% and 6% median.
 And: why median sales price?
-Because of the spread in our market; too many outliers which distort averaging.
+Answer: Because of the spread in our market; too many outliers which distort averaging.

-To illustrate – and bear with me, we're getting into a bit of research – I'll compare homes for sale, and May's closed homes.
+To illustrate – and bear with me, we're getting into a bit of research – I'll use homes currently for sale, and closed homes in May.

-The shift in the housing market in Florida was caused by
+In our housing market in South Florida the shift was caused by